Myerson Solicitors LLP - Complaints Procedure

 What to do?

-- If the department is unable to resolve your complaint please address your complaint to Tamsin Lloyd, our Client Care Manager, clearly in writing, setting out:
+2. If the department is unable to resolve your complaint, please set out clearly in writing:

-You can send your written complaint to Tamsin using the Firm’s postal address (below) or by email to firstname.lastname@example.org.
+You can send your written complaint email@example.com or using the Firm’s postal address and addressed to the Complaints Manager.

 What will happen next?

-- Within five days of receipt of your complaint, we will acknowledge your complaint in writing.
+2. Within five days of receipt of your complaint, we will acknowledge your complaint in writing.
+Our complaints are handled by an external organisation, Outsourced Legal Complaints Limited, to ensure complete independence and objectivity.
 We will let you know the name of the person who will be dealing with your complaint.

-- We will then start to investigate your complaint.
-In most cases, we expect to be able to complete our investigation within four weeks of receiving your complaint, however, in some circumstances, it may take longer.
-Our investigations will involve discussing the matter with the member(s) of staff who have acted for you and considering the file.
-We may ask you for more information.
+3. Our complaints handler will then start to investigate your complaint.
+In most cases, we expect to be able to complete the investigation within four weeks of receiving your complaint, however, in some circumstances, it may take longer.
+The investigations will involve discussing the matter with the member(s) of staff who have acted for you and considering the file.
+You may be asked for more information about the matter.

-- Within one month of receiving your complaint, we will write to you.
-If we have completed our investigation, our letter will tell you about our decision.
+4. Within one month of receiving your complaint, our complaints handler will write to you.
+If the investigation has been completed, the letter will tell you about our decision.
 If we need more information from you, we will ask you for further details.
-We may suggest that you meet with our Client Care Manager.

-- Where possible we will send our final decision within six weeks of the Client Care Manager receiving your complaint in writing.
+5. Where possible we will send our final decision within six weeks of us receiving your complaint in writing.